JustinVx/blog/src/routes/ligalli.md

 ![The MedRing is a small ring with hinge, biosensor, drug reservoir, antenna and pump](img/medring.png)

-A companion app is being developed in order to control the medication that is being deliverd by the MedRing.
+LiGalli is developing a companion app that can be used to control the medication that is being delivered by the MedRing.
 For this companion app I worked in a small team of designers, where we deliverd a design for an MVP within five weeks.
-We focused on creating a intuitive and innovative app that empowers women take control over their health.
+We focused on creating a intuitive and innovative app that empowers women to take control over their health.
 Our goal was to help women manage their treatment in a clear, reliable and hassle-free way and to give understandable and condensed insights in their progress.

 We split the core funtionality of the app in an onboarding part, a scheduling part and an insights parts.
-In the five weeks we created the UX design and UI design, did a usability test with six participants which we used to improve the design and also designed a concept for the back-office.
+Within five weeks we created the UX design and UI design, did a usability test with six participants which we used to improve the design and also designed a concept for the back-office.
 I was mostly responsible for the scheduling part and the back-office.